stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Because we first read the old value and _then_ write the new incremented value in an non-atomic way, it's possible that if two threads do this at the same time they overwrite each others increment.
-For example:
+For example, consider the interleaving:

 ```
    thread 1, incr 1     |  thread 2, incr 2